NREL/resstock/docs/source/workflow_inputs.rst

          \- **IECC zones 3-8, unknown**: "basement - unconditioned", "basement - conditioned", "conditioned space"

+  .. [#] If TankVolume not provided, defaults based on Table 8 in the `2014 BAHSP <https://www.energy.gov/sites/prod/files/2014/03/f13/house_simulation_protocols_2014.pdf>`_.
   .. [#] The sum of all ``FractionDHWLoadServed`` (across all WaterHeatingSystems) must equal to 1.
   .. [#] FractionDHWLoadServed represents only the fraction of the hot water load associated with the hot water **fixtures**.
          Additional hot water load from clothes washers/dishwashers will be automatically assigned to the appropriate water heater(s).
+  .. [#] If HeatingCapacity not provided, defaults to 1706 Btu/hr (0.5 kW) multiplied by the heat pump COP.
   .. [#] HPWHOperatingMode choices are "hybrid/auto" or "heat pump only".
   .. [#] The heat pump water heater operating mode can alternatively be defined using :ref:`schedules_detailed`.
   .. [#] UsageBin choices are "very small", "low", "medium", or "high".